dhiway/dhiway.github.io/privacy_seqr.md

   * To notify you about any changes to the Application;
   * To enable the Company to comply with its legal and regulatory obligations;
   * For the purpose of sending administrative notices, Service-related alerts and other similar communication with a view to performing the Services effectively and optimizing the efficiency of the Application;
-  * Doing market research, troubleshooting, protection against error, project planning, fraud and other criminal activity; and
+  * Doing troubleshooting, protection against error, project planning, fraud and other criminal activity; and
   * To enforce the Company’s Terms of Use.

 #### 3.2 Sale of Assets, Merger, Acquisition, Bankruptcy